 The following direct formatting is applied to the Styled text if needed:

 NRC INSPECTION MANUAL: all caps; [19-point Arial font]; [bold]; centered in the middle tab area.
+It is often necessary to manually apply point size and [bold].

 originating organization code/ branch acronym: all caps; 10-point Arial; against the right margin (right justified) in the rightmost tab.